aws-samples/eks-workshop/content/beginner/190_ocean/deploying_apps.md

 ### Easily Run Multiple Workload Types In One Cluster
-The challenge of running multiple workload types on the same Kubernetes cluster is applying a unique configuration to each one of the workloads in a heterogeneous environment.
-When your worker nodes are managed in a standard EKS cluster, usually every workload is managed separately in a different Auto-scaling group.
+The challenge of running multiple workload types (**examples? data stores? cache?
+ML training?**) on the same Kubernetes cluster is applying a unique configuration to each one of the workloads in a heterogeneous environment.
+When your worker nodes are managed in a standard EKS cluster, usually every workload **type** is managed separately in a different Auto-scaling group.

 With Ocean, you can define custom "launch specifications" which  allow you to configure multiple workload types on the same Ocean Cluster.
 As part of those launch specs, you can configure different sets of labels and taints to go along with a custom AMI, User Data script, Instance Profile, Security Group and Root Volume size, which will be used for the nodes that serve your matching pods.
 This additional layer of orchestration ensures the ability to run any type of workload on the same Ocean Cluster.